wetryingtodorock/getblock-docs/en/rpc-service/ton/json-rpc/ton_runGetMethod.md

 ---
-title: ton:/runGetMethod \[POST\]
+title: /runGetMethod - The Open Network (TON)
-description: Run get method on smart contract.
+description: Example code for the /runGetMethod json-rpc method. Сomplete guide on how to use /runGetMethod json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters